GST Council recommends uniform rate of 12% on all milk cans

-Waiver of interest on penalties on tax demand notice recommended by Council
+The Council has also recommended that the maximum amount for pre-deposit for filing appeal before the appellate authority be reduced from Rs 25 crore CGST and Rs 25 crore SGST to Rs 20 crore CGST and Rs 20 crore SGST, she said.

+The Finance Minister also informed that services provided by the Indian railways like sale of platform tickets, facility of retiring rooms, waiting rooms, are exempted from GST.

-GST Council exempts services by way of hostel accommodation outside educational institutions to tune of ₹20,000/person per month
+Additionally, she said, the Council has exempted services by way of hostel accommodation outside educational institutions to tune Rs 20,000 per person per month.

-GST Council recommends ₹20 lakh limit for filing of appeal by Tax Authorities before Appellate Tribunal, ₹1 crore for High Court, ₹2 crore for Supreme Court
+It is meant for students or working class and exemption can be availed only if the stay is up to 90 days, she said.

 Comments